Xuan Dou Zhi Wang: Development

 The game was influenced by the series The King of Fighters, both in gameplay and art design.
 It is generally considered the development of the game responded to the need of Chinese players to be able to play The King of Fighters (or at least something similar to it) at home, since video game consoles sale was banned in China by the time.

 In April 2013, Tencent confirmed a strategic alliance with SNK Playmore, developers of the King of Fighters series, and the first step was including characters Terry Bogard and Benimaru Nikaido as guest fighters for the game: The two characters were added to the game in August 2013.

 The game's distinctive visual style consisted on sprites over 3D backgrounds.
 The character sprites were created via 3D models later photographed and retouched to give the appearance of traditional 2D sprites.
 That also allowed the designers to include alternative skins (alternate costumes) for the characters, which were added via updates.

 Somewhere after May 2014, Jade Studio was dismantled following a restructuring plan by Tencent, and the game entered what Tencent called at the time a development hiatus.
-The SNK guest characters were "temporarily removed" from Xuan Dou Zhi Wang on January 5, 2015, as a consequence of this reassignment, but developers stated the rights over those characters would be reacquired later (which didn't end up happening).
+The SNK guest characters were "temporarily removed" from Xuan Dou Zhi Wang on January 5, 2015, as a consequence of this reassignment, but developers stated the rights over those characters would be reacquired later.

-The game was supposed to resume development still under the Jade Studio name but designed by new personnel.
-By 2019, though, the official website for the game was unavailable and the game had been removed from Tencent's game platform, so it's the most likely the game was completely abandoned before being completed and officially released.